sebgoa/ksources/bash/README.md

-## NOTES

-- Use ENTRYPOINT and not CMD otherwise the `--sink` will be parsed as an executable and not an argument
-- env var SINK gives you the address of the sink defined in the manifest
+# Bash event source

+This is a demo event source for knative written in bash.

+* The bash script `event.sh` continuously sends `{"Hello":"World"}` to an HTTP endpoint.
+* The script is Containerized via a `Dockerfile`
+* The container is started via a Container Source described in the manifest `source.yaml`

-## Build and Push Docker image
+## Build and Push Docker image manually

-Use your own registry
+Use your own registry by replacing the `triggermesh` org below:

 ```
 docker build -t gcr.io/triggermesh/bashsource .